TensorYue/Concrete-Crack-Segmentation/README.md

 ### Dataset

-With the masked image set provided by Eric Bianchi and Matthew Hebdon [7], we can train our own network and perform further analysis upon the result.
+With the masked image set provided by Eric Bianchi and Matthew Hebdon [7], we can train our own mddel and perform further analysis upon the result.

 <img width="960" height="240" alt="image" src="https://github.com/user-attachments/assets/03e314d1-f3b9-4ff7-8bcb-eac24a04cc40" />

 _Masked Image_

-### Training
+### Training & Testing

-Please note that the dataset includes two subsets: CFD, and Crack 500, we created the training set and trained the Phase 1 network on both of them, and tested the trained result with images outside of the training set.
-The network setup and training can be found in 'Traditional U-Net.ipynb'.
+Please note that the dataset includes two subsets: CFD, and CRACK 500, we created the training set and trained the Phase 1 Model on both of them, and tested the Model with images outside of the training set.
+The Model Setup and training can be found in 'Traditional U-Net.ipynb'.

+The network is capable to deliver result in accuracy.

 <img width="1089" height="403" alt="image" src="https://github.com/user-attachments/assets/b8d908f8-97c0-47cd-90ae-20b1fedb8aa2" />

-### Testing

-_Testing Result of Network Trained on Both Subsets_
+_Testing Result of Phase 1 Model Trained on Both Subsets_

-The network is capable to deliver result in accuracy.

 ## Phase 2 - Improvement of U-Net on Shallow Crack Segmentation